LiveLike/livelike-docs/docs/Product Guides/chat/chat-message-mentions.md

 ---
 ## Overview

-The Chat Message Mentions feature allows users to tag specific user profiles in chat messages.\
-Mentions can be sent along with message creation and will be returned in the response of GET APIs.
+The Chat message Mentions feature allows your users to tag specific profiles inside their chat messages, creating more interactive and engaging conversations.
+Mentions make it easy to bring people into discussions, just like the familiar “@mention” experience on popular social platforms.
+Mentions are included when a chat message is created and are also returned in the GET API responses.

 ## How "Mention" works

-Client send structured mention data in the POST request when creating a chat message.\
+Client send structured mention data in the POST request when creating a chat message.
 This includes:

 * The profile being mentioned (`mentioned_profile_id` or `mentioned_profile_custom_id`)